Experience nature and outdoor activities in Ottawa

 Journey on the Rideau Canal: skate, paddle or boat

-• Skate the Rideau Canal Skateway in what might be the ultimate Canadian experience on the world’s largest ice-skating rink, extending 7.8 kilometres.
-Rent skates at Capital Skates and skim the entire distance from downtown Ottawa to Dow’s Lake
+In winter, experience one of Canada’s most iconic traditions by skating along the Rideau Canal Skateway, the world’s largest naturally frozen ice rink, extending 7.8 kilometres.
+Rent skates at Capital Skates and skim the entire distance from downtown Ottawa to Dow’s Lake.

-• Stretch a day on the canal into a week or more with Le Boat, a Rideau Canal cruise experience like no other.
+Turn a day trip into an extended adventure with Le Boat, a Rideau Canal cruise experience like no other.
 Navigate the entire 202 kilometres from Ottawa to Kingston, Ontario on a private luxury houseboat.
 Pass islands and lakes and travel the canal’s network of lift locks into enchanting small towns.
-Stop to explore enchanting towns along the way
+Stop to explore charming towns along the way.

-• Try the Capital Pathway which runs more than 200 kilometres and connects Ottawa’s endless parks, gardens, museums and more.
+The Capital Pathway network runs more than 200 kilometres, connecting Ottawa’s endless parks, gardens, museums and more.
 Wind your way through downtown, the suburbs and out into the countryside alongside many urban explorers

-• Book a tour!
-Ottawa Walking Tours explore the rich history of the city’s many significant landmarks.
-Maximize your travel budget by joining popular Ottawa Free Tours led by local volunteers who know and love the city they call home
+Book a tour, such as Ottawa Walking Tours, that explores the rich history of the city’s many significant landmarks.
+Maximize your travel budget by joining popular Ottawa Free Tours led by local volunteers who know and love the city they call home.

-• Try the leisurely Sightseeing Cycling Route, which gently winds through Ottawa’s most picturesque sites
+- The scenic Sightseeing Cycling Route, through Ottawa’s most picturesque sites.

-• Cycle west along the Ottawa River pathway past the Ottawa Locks, Parliament Hill and the Canadian War Museum until you reach the inviting sandy beaches and parks
+- The westbound Ottawa River pathway past the Ottawa Locks, Parliament Hill and the Canadian War Museum, ending near sandy beaches and parks.

-• Cycle south on the Rideau Canal pathway through the vibrant Glebe neighbourhood, the lush botanical gardens near Dow’s Lake and Little Italy
+The Rideau Canal pathway through the vibrant Glebe neighbourhood, the lush botanical gardens near Dow’s Lake and Little Italy.

-• End with a blast, at Hog’s Back Falls.
-If you’re looking for an adrenaline rush there are many off-road mountain biking opportunities available
+If you’re looking for an adrenaline rush, there are many off-road mountain biking opportunities available.

 Engage in thrilling adventures nearby: rafting and ziplines

-With so much unspoilt land so close by, the call of the wild is irresistible.
+With vast stretches of unspoiled land just beyond the city, the call of the wild is irresistible.
 Rocky terrain, thrilling rapids and endless blue sky are the backdrop for a genuine true north adventure.
-Embrace your inner Canadian!

 River rafting

-Drive 90 minutes from Parliament Hill to Foresters Falls for wet and wild white water rafting on the rapids of the Ottawa River.
-This is the same challenging route the coureur des bois (early French-Canadian traders) travelled by canoe as they trapped and traded beaver pelts as far back as the 1680s.
+Drive 90 minutes from Parliament Hill to Foresters Falls for wet and wild white-water rafting on the rapids of the Ottawa River.
+This is the same challenging route the coureur des bois (early French-Canadian traders) travelled by canoe to trap and trade beaver pelts, dating back to the 1680s.

 Travel in their wake—but safely out of danger in a high-tech 21st-century inflatable raft navigated by an experienced, professional guide.
 Both Wilderness Tours and its neighbour ten minutes down the road, OWL Rafting, offer 4–6 hour day trips and overnighters ranging from family-friendly to the extreme edge of exhilarating.

-Perhaps you prefer ‘urban’ white water rafting?
-OttawaCity Rafting takes you along the Ottawa River and through the city, with a thrilling, one-of-a-kind view of the Parliament Buildings and downtown core.
-While pedestrians stroll the city sidewalks nearby, you can be cliff jumping and body surfing—it’s all part of the experience!
+Looking for adventure without leaving the city?
+OttawaCity Rafting takes you along the Ottawa River for a thrilling, one-of-a-kind perspective on the Parliament Buildings and downtown core.
+While pedestrians stroll the city sidewalks nearby, you can enjoy cliff jumping, body surfing, and roaring rapids.

 Ziplining